rwxrob/notes/Philosophy/Rise of the man-haters.md

 I am not saying this just because, as someone might say, "she is showing up the men and you are just pissed off."
 I openly admit she is, in this race.
 Hell, if I cared about that I would have added a comment that she is now in fourth place behind two other men, who are 1/3 and half her age.
 Hell, we don't even know if *any* of them are actual men.
 There was no genital inspection in this event.

-The point is *it is not about the gender of the person, it's about the accomplishment!* Not only do you not have to bash an entire populations of other humans to celebrate those accomplishments but you remove the distraction from the accomplishment itself.
+The point is *it is not about the gender of the person, it's about the accomplishment!* Not only do you not have to bash an entire population of other humans to celebrate those accomplishments but you remove the distraction from the accomplishment itself.

 Honestly, I am just so fucking tired of seeing this tribalism among women against men.
 I understand where it comes from but it isn't helping.
 In fact, it just makes it worse because I have never felt a stronger kinship with fellow men than right now.
 I understand why some men become radicalized.
 This sort of gender slamming just pushes us apart like any other tribal conflict.
 This is how some men start *wrongly* thinking someone like Andrew Tate is someone to listen to.
 It's bad for everyone.